mischavandenburg/blog/content/zet/importance-rest-changes.md

 To adjust I allowed myself to take a break from evening tech study and homelabbing and read some fiction instead, and I increased my meditation practice.
 Stilling the mind with breath meditation is helping me to deal with very intense food cravings.
 Quitting sugar is definitely no walk in the park.

 I have made these kinds of changes many times before, and I know that after a while my body and mind are used to it and I can go back to my old routine again.
 Having a daily meditation practice gives me the tools to check in with myself.
-I am very grateful to myself that I put in the hard work to get an established practice.
+I am very grateful to myself that I put in the hard work over the past 6 years to get an established daily practice.
 I am also extremely grateful to my teacher and the Buddhist community who supported me while I spent time in a monastery in Norway.

 ## Links: